starlight345/2025/blog/inverse-polymer/index.md

 This blog explores a complete inverse design framework that bridges forward predictors and generative models.
 By combining TabNet-based embedding regressors, GRU-based SMILES decoders, and reinforcement learning-based structure refinement, we aim to create a pipeline that can both infer and construct polymers tailored to specific property targets.
 Ultimately, our goal is to replace the GRU decoder with a Transformer-based decoder and train a TabNet encoder that aligns with this Transformer decoder, thereby enabling efficient, gradient-guided inverse design.
 This architecture also avoids the need for large language models (LLMs), instead focusing on structured decoding with interpretable and task-specific modules.
 The long-term motivation is to align TabNet’s property-derived latent space with the decoder’s expectations, using a combination of reconstruction loss and gradient field coupling to improve consistency.

+Unlike small molecules, polymers are materials composed of repeating units, and are often represented using abstract notations like pSMILES instead of fully enumerated atomic graphs.
+While this abstraction allows for scalable representation of potentially infinite chains, it also introduces unique challenges for generative models.
+In inverse design, the generated structure must not only be chemically valid, but also adhere to polymerization rules and produce repeat-consistent sequences.
+As a result, generative techniques developed for small molecules often require substantial adaptation before they can be applied effectively to polymer domains.

 ---

 # Prior Work and Motivation